drizzoai-afk/matriosha/README.md

 Matriosha is built around three principles:

 - **Model agnostic**: keep memory outside the model provider.
-- **Encrypted by default**: your data is protected by hard math, not by shady and mutable agreements.
+- **Encrypted by default**: your data is protected by hard math, not by mutable agreements.
 - **Scalable when needed**: start local for €0, then move to safe managed cloud if you need the peace of mind of not managing cryptographic keys.
 We store them in a separate encrypted vault; your embeddings and vectors stay local and can be conveniently rebuilt.

 ## Quickstart